gautemo/Gaute-Meek-Olsen/src/today-i-learned/css-above-element-background.md

 </header>
 </Teleport>

-How to make the element seem to be above previous elements background color.
+How to make the element seem to be above the previous element's background color.
 You don't want to use negative margins, as they can lead to errors later on.
 Using `box-shadow` to extend the background color creates a nice effect.

 ```css
 box-shadow: 0 70px 0 #1ce;